lxu58/CMPM-148-Final-Project/README.md

 # CMPM-148-Final-Project

-Note: The following content is same as content in TheLastHope.writeup
+Note: The following content is same as content in TheLastHope.writeup.

 -Title - The Last Hope